Open-Argumentation/ArgDB/README.md

 ## History

 Prior to version 0.1, ArgDB used CouchDB as the default backend.
-However, recent advances in support JSON within SQLite3 meant that a simpler implementation could be produced that could use a single backend to store raw SADFace documents, as well as a relational subset of SADFace that could be optimised for scalability and ad hoc search.
+However, recent advances in support for JSON within SQLite3 meant that a simpler implementation could be produced that could use a single backend to store raw SADFace documents, as well as a relational subset of SADFace that could be optimised for scalability and ad hoc search.